vihrom/screenshot_saver/README.md

 ### Run the program:

+After building the project, you can run the compiled executable from the `target/release` directory.

-You can run the program with the following command:
+You can also run the program without building it by using the following command:

 ```bash
 cargo run